SebastianZ/advanced-transforms/README.md

 ## Current state

-Currently, CSS only supports affine transformations like translation, rotation, etc.
+Currently, CSS only supports affine transformations like translation, rotation, etc. as well as perspective transformations.
 Those are all transformations that can be expressed by a 3x3 matrix.

 Transformations beyond that are not possible with CSS, at the moment.